qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 1. **Navigate to the SageMaker Console**
    - Go to the AWS Management Console and open the **SageMaker** service (can search for it)

-2. **View Training Jobs**
+2. **View training jobs**
    - In the left-hand navigation menu, select **Training jobs**.
-You’ll see a list of recent training jobs, which may include jobs from other users in the account.
+You'll see a list of recent training jobs, which may include jobs from other users in the account.

-3. **Verify Your Training Job**
+3. **Verify your training Job**
    - Identify your job by looking for the specific name format (e.g., `sagemaker-xgboost-YYYY-MM-DD-HH-MM-SS-XXX`) generated when you launched the job.
 Click on its name to access detailed information.
 Cross-check the job details, such as the **Instance Type** and **Input data configuration**, with the parameters you set in your script.

-4. **Monitor the Job Status**
+4. **Monitor the job status**
-   - Once you’ve verified the correct job, click on its name to access detailed information:
+   - Once you've verified the correct job, click on its name to access detailed information:
      - **Status**: Confirms whether the job is `InProgress`, `Completed`, or `Failed`.
      - **Logs**: Review CloudWatch Logs and Job Metrics for real-time updates.
      - **Output Data**: Shows the S3 location with the trained model artifacts.

-5. **Use CloudWatch for In-Depth Monitoring**
-   - If additional monitoring is needed, go to **CloudWatch Logs** to view output logs associated with your training job in real-time.

-6. **Stopping a Training Job**
+5. **Stopping a training job**
-   - Before stopping a job, ensure you’ve selected the correct one by verifying job details as outlined above.
+   - Before stopping a job, ensure you've selected the correct one by verifying job details as outlined above.
-   - If you’re certain it’s your job, go to **Training jobs** in the SageMaker Console, select the job, and choose **Stop** from the **Actions** menu.
+   - If you're certain it's your job, go to **Training jobs** in the SageMaker Console, select the job, and choose **Stop** from the **Actions** menu.
 Confirm your selection, as this action will halt the job and release any associated resources.
-   - **Important**: Avoid stopping jobs you don’t own, as this could disrupt other users’ work and may have unintended consequences.
+   - **Important**: Avoid stopping jobs you don't own, as this could disrupt other users' work and may have unintended consequences.

 Following these steps helps ensure you only interact with and modify jobs you own, reducing the risk of impacting other users' training processes.

 ## When Training Takes Too Long

-When training time becomes excessive, two main options can improve efficiency in SageMaker:
+When training time becomes excessive, two main options can improve efficiency in SageMaker.
 * **Option 1: Upgrading to a more powerful instance**
 * **Option 2: Using multiple instances for distributed training**.